-- To better understand kids’ emotional development, look at this link at kidsmatter.org.
+- To better understand kids’ emotional development, look at kidsmatter.org.

 Studies have shown that parents are much more likely to call attention to negative behaviors than positive ones.
 However, research also suggests that a 5:1 ratio of positive to negative interactions is necessary for a healthy relationship.

 - ‘Catch them’ being good.
 Pay attention and take notice of things they do well.